bmokase3093/alx-low_level_programming/0x02-functions_nested_loops/README.md

 Print all natural numbers from n to 98
 Print the n times table starting with 0
 Sum of multiples of 3 and 5
+Print the first 50 fibonacci numbers starting with 1 and 2